 Last Updated on

 Oaxaca, Mexico is a magical place – and it is most magical during the annual Day of the Dead celebrations!
-The Day of the Dead (or Día de los Muertos) is a festival celebrated in Mexico on October 31, November 1 and November 2 each year.
+The Day of the Dead (or Día de los Muertos) is a festival celebrated in Mexico on October 31, November 1 and November 2, 2020.
 It’s found throughout Latin America, but is most associated with the parades, altars, and cemetery celebrations in Mexico.
 During this time, locals believe that the veil between the world of the spirits and the living is lifted, so their deceased loved ones can travel back for a visit.

 Where is Oaxaca?